jroblak/jroblak.github.com/_posts/2018-01-12-hack-the-box-jail.md

 {% endhighlight %}

-It's pretty clear that this code is vulnerable to a simple buffer overflow. `handle` calls `auth` and passes in `username` and `password`, both of which are 256 bytes arrays.
-In `auth`, however, `password` is copied into a 16 bytes array, meaning we have 256 - 16 bytes of overflow.
+It's pretty clear that this code is vulnerable to a simple buffer overflow. `handle` calls `auth` and passes in `username` and `password`, both of which are 256 byte arrays.
+In `auth`, however, `password` is copied into a 16 byte array, meaning we have 256 - 16 bytes of overflow.
 Since we're calling this binary remotely, we need to execute some code which connects back to us, or binds a port which we can then connect to.